liuchengxu/vista.vim/README.md

 ### Show the nearest method/function in the statusline

+Note: This is only supported for ctags and coc executive for now.

 You can do the following to show the nearest method/function in your statusline:

 ```vim